-It’s been 25 years since Thelma and Louise first embarked on a road trip in a 1966 Thunderbird.
-The 1991 film, starring Susan Sarandon and Geena Davis, was considered a feminist landmark and won the Oscar for Best Original Screenplay, also picking up nominations for its director Ridley Scott and both Sarandon and Davis.
-After a quarter-century of Thelma and Louise, check out where the cast is now.
+It’s been over 25 years since Thelma and Louise first embarked on a road trip in a 1966 Thunderbird.
+Ridley Scott's iconic film, starring Susan Sarandon and Geena Davis, hit theaters on May 24, 1991, and has since been considered a feminist landmark.
+Screewriter Callie Khouri won an Oscar for Best Original Screenplay, and the film also picked up nominations for Scott, Sarandon, and Davis.
+After a quarter-century-plus of Thelma & Louise, check out where the cast is now.

 Susan Sarandon as Louise

 Sarandon was 20 years into a busy career when she played Louise, and her 1991 Best Actress nomination was her second in that category.
 In the four years that followed, she would get three more nods for Best Actress, finally winning the award for 1995’s Dead Man Walking.
 Her many film roles since Thelma and Louise include The Client, Little Women, Stepmom, Enchanted, and The Lovely Bones.
 She has also accumulated a multitude of TV credits and been nominated for four Emmys, including for guest roles on Friends and Malcolm in the Middle.
-She will appear next in the anthology series Feud, in which she will play Bette Davis.
+In 2017, she starred as Bette Davis in the anthology series Feud: Bette and Joan, and her 2018 credits include Xavier Dolan's The Death and Life of John F. Donovan and John Turturro's Going Places.
 Sarandon is also a noted liberal activist, having lent her voice to various social issues and publicly supported progressive politicians.

 Geena Davis as Thelma

 Davis’ star was rising fast when she played Thelma, and she had already won an Oscar (Best Supporting Actress for 1988’s The Accidental Tourist) when she and Sarandon both picked up nominations for Thelma and Louise.
 Davis went on to star in a string of films in the ‘90s and 2000s, including A League of Their Own and all three Stuart Little films.
 From 2005–2006, she starred in the political drama Commander in Chief, for which she won a Golden Globe and was nominated for an Emmy.
-She will appear next in a TV series based on The Exorcist and a feature film, Marjorie Prime.
+In 2016, she appeared in a TV series based on The Exorcist, and she starred in the 2017 film Marjorie Prime.

 Davis has also emerged as a vocal advocate for gender equality in the film industry, and has said that the reaction that Thelma and Louise received inspired her to fight for better — and more — representations of women onscreen.
 In 2007, she founded the Geena Davis Institute on Gender in Media, which promotes diverse projects and supports research about equality in the industry.
 In 2015, Davis launched the Bentonville Film Festival, which curates a program of diverse and female-driven films.